zithro/qubes-doc/arch-spec-0.3.md

 tacks require two different exploitable bugs, in two different system components, at the same time, in order to succeed.

-#### Potential VT-d bypass
+#### Potential VT-d bypass (OUTDATED)

-If the attacker was able to initiate an arbitrary DMA transaction by programing a device assigned to one of the driver domains (e.g. the network card), the attacker would be able to compromise the system.
+If the attacker was able to initiate an arbitrary DMA transaction by programming a device assigned to one of the driver domains (e.g. the network card), the attacker would be able to compromise the system.
 Qubes architecture relies on Intel VT-d to prevent devices assigned to driver domains from performing DMA to memory not belonging to their domain.
 An attacker that could bypass Intel VT-d technology, e.g. by compro-